hpcloud-mon/mon-arch/README.md

 		* Alarm state transitions are
 		* Alarm severities can be associated with alarms.
 		* The complete alarm state transition history is stored and queryable which allows for subsequent root cause anlaysis (RCA) or advanced analytics.
 	* Notification Methods: Create and delete notification methods and associate them with alarms, such as email.
-Jahmon supports the ability to notify users directly via email when an alarm state transitions occur.
+Supports the ability to notify users directly via email when an alarm state transitions occur.

 * Persister (mon-persister): Consumes metrics and alarm state transitions from the MessageQ and stores them in the Metrics and Alarms database.
 The Persister uses the Disruptor library, http://lmax-exchange.github.io/disruptor/.
 We will look into converting the Persister to a Python component in the future.